 The shortage of casks was the primary brake on expansion, limiting the brewery to producing 50 barrels a week when it could easily have brewed and sold far more.
 Eventually, after several years successful trading and with casks easier to come by, a second brew was introduced, Burton Mild Ale at 6d a pint, and then a third, India Pale Ale at 7d a pint, in the late 1920s.
 In 1930 the Fed purchased a third brewery at Hanover Square, Newcastle, which it then set about expanding and extending.

-After his detailed account of these foundational years Elkins story picks up pace, rattling through the 1930s and World War II, introducing new character, and dishing out stats and facts on the way.
+After his detailed account of these foundational years Elkins story picks up pace, rattling through the 1930s and World War II, introducing new characters, and dishing out stats and facts on the way.
 What becomes clear is that the Fed quickly grew into a very substantial concern with plenty of money sloshing about, wood-panelled boardrooms, colossal egos, and in all that more or less indistinguishable, at least in cosmetic terms, from the private breweries its founders had set out to overthrow.

 The final stretch of the book is typical official history, boasting about new facilities and talking up the bigwigs of present and recent management, but students of pub and club history will find plenty to enjoy in detailed accounts of how new state-of-the-art clubs were designed in the post-war period.
 Leslie Hutchison, who became the Fed’s Chief Executive in 1960, had strong views about how clubs ought to look and feel in the era of the Northern clubs boom: